 The Ultramicroscopy Group and the School of Physics welcomes applications from all qualified candidates, and applications are particularly encouraged from all genders/ethnicities/backgrounds traditionally under-represented in Physics.

 PhD position “Leveraging the modern data-science toolkit for atomic-resolution microscopy” (September 2022 start)

 The Ultramicroscopy is offering one fully funded PhD position (4 years, stipend plus fees) for September 2021 start in the area of data-science in the scanning transmission electron microscopy (STEM).
 This project will see the student working closely with experimentalists to deliver new approaches in data-streaming, data-compression, feature extraction, and data visualisation.
 Research topics may include compressed-sensing, data in-painting and experiment design optimisation.

-- The ideal applicants will have a 1st Class Honours Bachelor’s degree in Physics, Chemistry, Materials Science or related disciplines.
-Previous experience with electron microscopy and/or electronic structure theory would be advantageous but not essential.
+- The ideal applicant will have a 1st Class Honours Master's or Bachelor’s degree in Computer Science, Physics, Materials Science or related disciplines.
+Previous experience with electron microscopy is not necessary, but a background in programming or data-science is strongly preferred.
 The researcher will work closely with other members of a multidisciplinary project team.
 Excellent written and oral communication skills are essential.

 Rolling PhD Opportunities